INFORMATION AND RULES

 Once you have entered and paid for the show I will email/message you the link and password to the Smug Mug albums.
 Instructions for uploading will also follow as to make this process as smooth and painless as possible.

 Digital Ribbons will be awarded for 1st to 5th place for classes.
 Section champs and reserves will be given rosettes recycled from the previous Golden West Championship show.
-Division Champs and Reserves will receive Pony Pouches handcrafted by Lindsay Diamond with a custom logo for this installment of Winter Festivus as well as a rosette.
+Division Champs and Reserves will receive Pony Pouches handcrafted by Suzanne Combs with a custom logo for this installment of Winter Festivus as well as a rosette.

 Winter Festivus also be awarding a special prize for the both the open shower and the youth/novice shower who earns the most points via placings.